dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2023-01-10 11:02:34
+updated: 2023-06-18 12:39:42
-version: 1.46
+version: 1.47
 ---

-In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help gain some visual idea of what is going on with a [Mesh](/2018/05/04/threejs-mesh/), a [Group](/2018/05/16/threejs-grouping-mesh-objects/), or potentially anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object3d/) for that matter.
+In [threejs](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help gain some visual idea of what is going on with a [Mesh](/2018/05/04/threejs-mesh/), a [Group](/2018/05/16/threejs-grouping-mesh-objects/), or potentially anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object3d/) for that matter.
 I say potentially because it must be an object that has a buffer geometry, or in the case of groups child objects that do.
 Simply put, the box helper just draws a box outline around the area of an object that it is used with.

 There are maybe a few little problems here and there that might come up when using the box helper though.
 For example one might expect that when a mesh is moved or rotated that box will move and rotate with the mesh object, however this is not always the case.
 Typically I will want to add a box helper to the object that I have created it for as a child, so that when I move or rotate that object the box helper will move or rotate with it.
 Another way would be to use a method that can update the state of this box helper object by using a set from object method that is a prototype method of this box helper class.